×

 Plan your migration: By creating a single point of access to your data infrastructure, Starburst Galaxy makes data migrations transparent to data users.

-Using Hadoop and Starburst together with Optum
+Using Apache Hadoop and Starburst together with Optum

 Starburst also enhances Hadoop data lakes by making data more accessible, integrating other data sources, and significantly improving query performance.
 UnitedHealth Group’s information services subsidiary Optum had data siloed in a Hadoop data lake and several warehouses and databases.
 Analyzing this data involved data copies and complex ETL pipelines, which increased data privacy risks.
 Starburst offered several capabilities to address these challenges.